The-Yak-Collective/yakcollective/_project_pages/astonishing-stories-your-payment-is-ready.md

 “Judd, that’s wonderful.”
 His skepticism took a sudden backseat to the prospect of reduced tuition.
 Maybe Judd _wasn’t_ just fooling around out here.

 “I know!
-They said they’d send a check.
+They said they’d send a cheque.
 All we have to do is deposit it in the bank, then wire half of it to a numbered account which they’ll provide separately.
 That will cover tuition and I can keep the other half for living expenses.”